Make a planter uniquely yours with creative design! Try one, two, or all three of these ideas to decorate a simple wood planter.

 I was provided free paint from DecoArt in exchange for sharing a project on the blog using these products.
 All thoughts and opinions are my own and are not influenced in any way by DecoArt.

 One of the great things about blogging is the wonderful people you meet along the way.

 Not long after I began in 2013, I stumbled onto a site that absolutely captivated me.
 I spent hours reading articles, gathering tips, and just enjoying the gorgeous photographs of her lush and beautiful gardens.

 If you’ve been around here long, you probably know exactly who I’m talking about – my friend, Carole, from Garden Up Green.

-Since that first comment I left on her site, we’ve developed a sweet friendship that has grown to include countless emails, collaborative projects, texts, and phone calls.
+Since that first comment I left on her site, we’ve developed a sweet friendship that has grown from working on collaborative projects like Wood Crate Turned Faux Planter, to countless emails, texts, and phone calls.
 One of these days we’re going to visit in person, I’m sure!

 We’ve also shared things with each other through the mail, so when Carole told me a few months ago that she was sending me something, I was more than a little excited because I love surprises – and she wasn’t telling. 🙂